NotYetGames/po-excel-translate/README.md

 # Translating via spreadsheets

-NOTE: Original code of this was taken from https://github.com/wichert/po-xls

 Not all translators are comfortable with using PO-editors such as [Poedit] (http://www.poedit.net/) or translation tools like [Transifex](http://trac.transifex.org/).
 For them this package provides simple tools to